chomupashchuk/ariston-remotethermo-home-assistant-v2/README.md

   - `heating_last_30d` - energy use for heating in last 7 days.
 Not supported on all models.
   - `heating_last_365d` - energy use for heating in last 30 days.
 Not supported on all models.
   - `heating_last_7d` - energy use for heating in last 365 days.
 Not supported on all models.
+  - `heating_today` - energy use for heating today.
+Not supported on all models.
   - `mode` - mode of boiler (`off` or `summer` or `winter` and others).
   - `outside_temperature` - outside temperature.
 Not supported on all models.
   - `signal_strength` - Wifi signal strength.